-The XGFG189002 F35: 3-Bay Specialized Hangar site, is located in the Northeast 1⁄4 of the Northwest 1⁄4 of Section 29, Township 8 North, Range 10 East, Dane County, Wisconsin.
+The project site is located in the Northeast 1⁄4 of the Northwest 1⁄4 of Section 29, Township 8 North, Range 10 East, Dane County, Wisconsin.
 The site (herein referred to as site or property) is located at Truax Field, 3200 Pierstorff Street, Madison, Wisconsin (Figure 1).

-The current building on the site, Hangar 414, is used for operations associated with F-16 aircraft.
-With the recent announcement that the base will be transitioning to F-35A aircraft, the hangar will become obsolete and will require replacement with a facility that can accommodate the new aircraft.
+With the recent announcement that the base will be transitioning to F-35A aircraft, several buildings and engineering appurtenances will require replacement or retrofitting to accommodate the new mission.